 Keith ‘Pele’ Nathan, Pele’s Gym

 Keith ‘Pele’ Nathan, owner of Pele’s gym in Manchester, was arrested in June and charged with 19 offenses of indecent assault and gross indecency.

-As the case is still ongoing, very few details have come to light so far.
-However, it has been reported that the incidents involved three girls, all of whom were aged under 16.
-These offenses are alleged to have taken place at gyms in Manchester between 1979 and 2003.
+It was reported that the incidents involved three girls, all of whom were aged under 16.
+These offenses are alleged to have taken place at gyms in Manchester and at sporting events between 1979 and 2003.
 The victims spoke of how Nathan abused his position of power, becoming a close family friend as well as a respected coach, before grooming and abusing them.